 Spotify auth provider

 At this time, Arcade does not offer a default Spotify Auth Provider.
-To use Spotify auth, you must create a custom Auth Provider with your own Spotify OAuth 2.0 credentials.
+To use Spotify auth, you must create a custom Auth Provider with your own Spotify OAuth 2.0 credentials as described below.

 The Spotify auth provider enables tools and agents to call the Spotify API on behalf of a user.
 Behind the scenes, the Arcade Engine and the Spotify auth provider seamlessly manage Spotify OAuth 2.0 authorization for your users.